usharesoft/appcenter-docs/uforge-appcenter/end-user/en/source/pages/migration/scan-to-appliance.rst

 White box migration provides more flexibility.
 As soon as you import a scan, which effectively creates an appliance template, you will have access to the Install Profile.
 This allows you to reset and change many of the "installation"/first boot parameters including prompting the end user to provide the information (for example: ask the end user to set the root password).
 Any prompt to the end user is normally displayed in the console.
 However if the user logs into the machine for the first time via SSH, these prompts are displayed in the SSH terminal and not the console.

-.. warning:: Important:  If you decide to prompt the user for the root password, then an SSH key mechanism must already be determined (private key owned by the user and public key set in the Install Profile).
-Otherwise the user will be effectively locked out of the system with no way to SSH into the machine as no password has been set yet.
+.. warning:: If you decide to prompt the user for the root password, then an SSH key mechanism must already be determined (private key owned by the user and public key set in the Install Profile).
+Otherwise the user will be locked out of the system with no way to SSH into the machine as no password has been set yet.

 .. _migration-scan-appliance-config:

 Changing Configuration Information
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you want to modify configuration information of a scanned system, there are several possible solutions:
+If you want to modify configuration information of a scanned system, there are several solutions:

 	1. Using pre-install and post-install scripts
 	2. Using boot scripts
 	3. Using UForge Studio.
 You may want to refer to the UForge Studio documentation.
 	4. Integrate with a Configuration Management platform